-Counseling Psychology Certificate of Advanced Graduate Study
+Counseling Certificate of Advanced Graduate Study

-The Certificate of Advanced Graduate Study in Counseling Psychology is designed for mental health counseling, clinical or school counselors who have completed a master’s degree and want to pursue further systematic study in counseling to qualify to sit for the National Counselor’s Examination (NCE) and/or licensure in Pennsylvania (or other states with equivalent requirements).
+The Certificate of Advanced Graduate Study in Counseling is designed for mental health counseling, clinical or school counselors who have completed a master’s degree and want to pursue further systematic study in counseling to qualify to sit for the National Counselor’s Examination (NCE) and/or licensure in Pennsylvania (or other states with equivalent requirements).
 The NCE requires 48 semester hours of graduate credit with a course in each of nine specified areas.

 The act that provides licensure of professional counselors in Pennsylvania requires completion of a “planned program” of 60 graduate semester credits in counseling from an accredited educational institution.
-The Certificate of Advanced Graduate Study in Counseling Psychology allows the post-master’s student to meet these requirements.
+The Certificate of Advanced Graduate Study in Counseling allows the post-master’s student to meet these requirements.

 Additional Admission Requirements